ZengruiHan/ZengruiHan.github.io/_pages/cv.md

 # Publications and preprints

-- [On duality of certain GKZ hypergeometric systems](https://arxiv.org/abs/1910.04039), with Lev Borisov and Chengxi Wang, arXiv:1910.04039.
-Submitted.
+- [On duality of certain GKZ hypergeometric systems](https://arxiv.org/abs/1910.04039), with Lev Borisov and Chengxi Wang, Asian Journal of Mathematics, Volume 25 (2021), No.1, 65-88.

 ------------------------------------------------